Coupled bialgebras and Lions trees: Lions forests and the associated coupled bialgebra

-Motivated by Definition \ref{definition:taggedpartition}, we want to consider the collection of partitions of the nodes of some directed forest that satisfy the properties of Definition \ref{definition:Forests}: \begin{definition} Let $\tau=(\scN, \scE)$ be a directed forest with preordering $\leq$.
+Motivated by Proposition \ref{proposition:taggedpartition*}, we want to consider the collection of partitions of the nodes of some directed forest that satisfy the properties of Definition \ref{definition:Forests}: \begin{definition} Let $\tau=(\scN, \scE)$ be a directed forest with preordering $\leq$.
+Let $I$ be an index set.